Stackclash/5e-vault/5. Mechanics/Items/Boots Of Elvenkind.md

 - **Cost**: ⏤
 - **Weight**: ⏤

 While you wear these boots, your steps make no sound, regardless of the surface you are moving across.
-You also have advantage on Dexterity ([[5.
-Mechanics/Rules/Skills.md#Stealth|Stealth]]) checks that rely on moving silently.
+You also have advantage on Dexterity ([[\5.
+Mechanics\Rules\Skills.md#Stealth|Stealth]]) checks that rely on moving silently.

 *Source: Dungeon Master's Guide p.
-155*
+155. Available in the SRD.*